 The symptoms of Lesch-Nyhan syndrome may become apparent as early as six months of age.
 Earlier urate crystal formation, resulting from abnormally increased levels of uric acid in the urine, leads to the presence of orange colored deposits (“orange sand”) in the diapers of infants with this disorder.
-This may be the first manifestation of Lesch-Nyhan syndrome, but it is seldom recognized diagnostically in early infancy.
+This may be the first manifestation of Lesch-Nyhan syndrome, but it is seldom recognized in early infancy.

 Urate stones may develop in the kidneys of infants with Lesch-Nyhan syndrome as a result of excessive amounts of uric acid that are excreted as sodium urate.
 These stones may cause blood to appear in the urine (hematuria) and increase the risk of urinary tract infections.
-Urate crystals may also be found in the joints, but in general, it is not until late teenagerhood or adulthood that untreated patients with Lesch-Nyhan syndrome experience recurring episodes of pain and swelling of the joints, just like those of adults with gout.
+Urate crystals may also be found in the joints, but in general, it is not until the late teens or adulthood that untreated patients with Lesch-Nyhan syndrome experience recurring episodes of pain and swelling of the joints, just like those of adults with gout.
 These episodes may become progressively more frequent once they begin.

 In older children with this disorder, deposits of sodium urate may collect in cartilaginous tissues in joints and in the ears; in the ears, they form visible “bulges” called tophi.
 This is the picture commonly known as gout.

-The most striking feature of Lesch-Nyhan syndrome, which has been observed in approximately 85 percent of cases, is self-mutilation.
+The most striking feature of Lesch-Nyhan syndrome, which has been observed in approximately 85 percent of patients, is self-mutilation.
 These behaviors most often begin between the ages of two and three years.
 However, they can also develop during the first year of life or much later during childhood.
 Self-injurious behavior may include repeated biting of the lips, fingers, and/or hands, and repetitive banging of the head against hard objects.
 Some children may scratch their face repeatedly.
 However, individuals with Lesch-Nyhan syndrome are not insensitive to pain.
 Additional behavioral abnormalities include aggressiveness, vomiting, and spitting.
 Self-mutilating behaviors regularly lead to loss of tissue.